vishnutejainduri/kafka/kafkaConnectDeployment/README.txt

 In this directory you'll find:
 - `connectors` - connector configuration files
 - `ibmCloudK8sVPN` - resources and instructions for setting up VPN connectivity to the on-prem Harry Rosen network
+- `ibmCloudK8sIngress` - resources and instructions for setting up secure Ingress for Kafka Connect
 - `kafkaConnectImage` - resources and instructions for building the Docker image for Kafka Connect

 When starting with a new cluster, you must: